AlexKaiLe/Genome-Assembly/README.md

 First we find a list of the most frequent k-mers.
 Then we run through all the reads and generate kmers from each of the read to find the uncommon kmers.
 Once we find all the uncommon kmers, we try to find the best kmer from the frequent kmer list to replace them using the distance variable d.
 Once we run through all unfrequent kmers in the current read and find the best corresponding repalcement (sorted by distance values and then by frequency), we look at how many uncommon kmers a replacement will create if an infrequent k-mer is replaced.
 From all the possible k-mers we can replace, we want choose to replace the uncommon kmer that creates the least amount of infrequent k-mers after it is replaced.
 In doing this, we optimize the replacement of all the infrequnet k-mers in a sequence.
 We the loop again to create more kmers of the new seqeunce and see if we can replace any more infrequent kmers.
 I set a max on the number of loops to be 5 because it has a very large runtime (ie. the application runtime is veryyyyy long).
 Once we replace all the infrequent kmers as well as the infrequent kmers that may have be generated from previous placements, we print out the new reads for a specific sequence.
 I only use the frequent kmer list when I first created it because it adding new kmers to that list could "infect" the rest of the seqeunces with a frequent kmer that never existed in the orgianl sequence.
 I also chose to use the sequence that causes the least amount of new infrequent kmers to replace the orginal sequence so that we can optimize the number of frequent kmers that do exist in the seqeunce.

-Correction can be run with the following example command: `sh correction2.sh test_cases/correction/error_reads1.txt 2 2 1`

 ## Workflow: